 Cancer Research UK's Grand Challenge is the most ambitious cancer research initiative in the world: a series of £20m awards seeking international, multidisciplinary teams willing to take on the toughest challenges in cancer, and providing the freedom to try novel approaches, at scale.
-To date, we’ve funded seven teams across nine countries representing an investment of up to £130m over the next five-years.
+To date, we’ve funded 7 teams across 9 countries representing an investment of up to £130m over the next 5 years.

 We asked the international research community to help us shape the next round of Grand Challenge: over the course of 5 months in 2019, we held challenge-setting workshops in Madrid, Milan, Edinburgh, London and Amsterdam, and gathered challenge ideas from the wider research community.
 Our Grand Challenge Advisory Panel, chaired by Sir Paul Nurse, will consider the outputs and select the next round of challenges.

 We’ll reveal the next round of Grand Challenges in February 2020 – get ready to apply.

 New inputs are sought to help inform the next round of Grand Challenge

 Collaborators open their application outlining their proposed team and approach

 Expressions of interest are reviewed and selected teams receive seed-funding to develop full applications

 Shortlisted teams submit full applications and are interviewed by the independent advisory panel